Date of Award

 This study utilized a phenomenological design.
 The researcher interviewed 15 students at a large public university on the central East Coast of the United States.
 Three themes emerged: impact of structure, belonging and identity, and the impact of multigenerational and interdisciplinary living.
 These three themes connected to one meta-theme, community.
 Implications of this study include students’ desire to belong, positive outcomes of student-faculty interactions, and the importance of self-governance.

 Oldham, Seth, "A Different Kind of Home: The Impact of Residential Colleges on Student Learning and Development" (2015).
-Master of Arts in Higher Education Theses.
+Master of Arts in Higher Education (MAHE) Theses.
 30.